C4AI/Pira/README.md

 For this benchmark, we use three types of dataset. _Standard_ is the regular Pirá 2.0 dataset after the aswer triggering labeling process.
 In _Human Paraphrase_, the training set is augmented with the validation answers and question paraphrases produced in the assessment phase.
 In _Automatic Paraphrase_, the training set is augmented with automatic paraphrases, using PEGASUS for English and PTT5-Paraphraser for Portuguese.

 F1-score for class assignment and Naive Bayes.
+In bold, best results for Class assignment and Naive Bayes.
 | Dataset | Class Assignment | Naive Bayes |
 |---|---|---|
 | Standard | **45.32** | **45.32 (1)** |
 | Hum.
 Par. | **45.32** | 43.90 (3) |
 | Autom.
 Par. | **45.32** | 44.34 (2) |

 F1-score for transformer models in English (DistilBERT, RoBERTa, and ALBERT) and Portuguese (BERTimbau).
+In bold, best results for Emglish and Portuguese.
 | Dataset | DistilBERT | RoBERTa | ALBERT | BERTimbau |
 |---|---|---|---|---|
 | Standard | 48.33 (2) | 51.61 (1) | 52.31 (2) | 46.09 (3) |